CRAFT: Grounded Multi-Agent Coordination Under Partial Information: LLM Judge Prompts and Experiments

-\paragraph{Mind Model Judge (MM).} Evaluates the director's public \texttt{<message>} in the context of other directors' utterances and conversation history, assessing whether $\tomlistener_{\mathrm{joint}}$ produces a non-redundant, uniquely informative message the builder can act on without clarification (Figure~\ref{fig:mind_model_judge_prompt}).
-Diagnoses F2.
+\paragraph{Mind Model Judge (MM)} Evaluates the Director's public \texttt{<message>} in the context of other Directors' utterances and conversation history, assessing whether $\tomlistener{\mathrm{joint}}$ produces a non-redundant, uniquely informative message the Builder can act on without clarification (Fig.~\ref{fig:mind_model_judge_prompt}).
+Diagnoses F2 (flawed pragmatics).

-\paragraph{Pragmatic Sufficiency Judge (PS).} Evaluates the collective director output — all three public messages together — against the oracle candidate set, assessing whether the group jointly provided sufficient information for a rational builder to identify a correct move without independent spatial reasoning (Figure~\ref{fig:pragmatic_judge_prompt}).
-Diagnoses the group-level communication failure defined in Definition~\ref{def:communication_failure}, irreducible to any individual director's SG or MM score.
+\paragraph{Pragmatic Sufficiency Judge (PS)} Evaluates the collective Director output---all three public messages together---against the oracle candidate set, assessing whether the group jointly provided sufficient information for a rational Builder to identify a correct move without independent spatial reasoning (Fig.~\ref{fig:pragmatic_judge_prompt}).
+Diagnoses the group-level communication failure defined in Sec.~\ref{sec:directors_as_bps}, irreducible to any individual Director's SG or MM score.

+Notably the three individual failure modes (F1--F3) from~\citet{nguyen2024languagemodelsboundedpragmatic} (\Cref{sec:directors_as_bps}) are each \textbf{agent-local}: F1 (limited search) and F3 (inefficient inference) are evaluated per Director in isolation, while F2 (flawed pragmatics)---though its \textit{target} is the joint listener $\tomlistener{\mathrm{joint}}$ in \craft{}'s multi-sender setting---is still \textit{measured} per Director through the MM judge, which evaluates each Director's message individually for epistemic calibration.
+The fourth failure mode introduced in Sec.~\ref{sec:directors_as_bps} is categorically different: it is both measured and defined at the group level, occurring when all three Directors individually produce non-redundant, calibrated messages (F2 absent) yet their collective output still fails to identify an oracle move for the Builder.
+No individual Director's SG or MM score can detect this failure---it is only measurable through the PS judge, which evaluates the full collective Director output against the oracle candidate set.